Can my Limited Company contribute to my pension?

 Reducing your Corporation Tax by making charitable donations through your Limited Company

 Donating to charity is a great way to support causes that matter to you.
 But did you know that by donating through a Limited Company, it can claim tax benefits on the donation?
-In this blog, we outline how donating [...]
+In this blog, we outline how [...]

 How much tax can you expect to pay on electric cars?

 Electric cars were once a thing of the future, and it was rare to see one out and about on our roads.
-But now, more and more people are purchasing them, with charging points being the norm in supermarket and [...]
+But now, more and more people are purchasing them, with charging points being the norm in supermarket [...]

 The Spring Budget 2023